 As for the Old Testament, the Hebrew Masoretic text is normally used today, but in Jesus' time it is apparent that the apostles commonly used the LXX (The Septuagint), which was a translation into Greek developed about 270 BC from a slightly different Hebrew text.
 The New Testament most commonly quotes the LXX.
 When there's a difference between the LXX and the Masoretic text, the New Testament authors opt for the LXX 91% of the time.
 As the New Testament is written in Greek, the LXX is particularly helpful in Greek word studies as it provides more examples of the usage of particular Greek words which we find in the New Testament being used in the Old Testament which the Apostles refer to as "scripture".

-to use to do word searches in Greek in the Septuagint, but the BCBSR has
+do word searches in Greek in the Septuagint, but the BCBSR has

-recently developed an Online Bible module for that purpose.
+recently developed an Online Bible module for that

 Note: You must first install the online bible above (free) before installing this module |